 The average performance of the 9 individuals across all exams was only 2.7% higher than the rest of the group and was not statistically significant, t(12.0) = -0.80, p = 0.436.

+We agree the lack of observed impact for lower ability students is likely a reflection of their lack of success on the homework, and our experimental data supports this explanation.
+Only 1 student in the control group had a homework average above 80%, so we are not able to subset the low-ability groups in the manner you described.
+However, it is possible to compare 9 students in the treatment group who had a homework average of 80% of better with the low-ability students in the control group.
+A non-parametric test reveals that there is a statistically significant improvement (p-value of .038) in exam scores for students in the low group that had success in their homework.
+Extending this to the medium and high ability groups in the control, the significance becomes even greater (p-value of .0000126) that success on homework is indicative of success on exams.

 Although these findings are interesting, the purpose of our paper is to assess the effect of incentivized homework on student achievement.
 Hence, we feel it is more appropriate examine the performance of the treatment group as a whole in our results section.
 On the other hand, we do feel it is appropriate to include these results in our discussion and have edited the first paragraph of the discussion section as follows:

 “An additional consideration is that anecdotal evidence (in particular, instructors' observations) suggests that low ability students often relied heavily on assistance from others when completing assignments.
 Unfortunately, over-reliance on others is a consideration that is difficult to account for and one we did not measure.
 An alternative explanation is that the lack of observed impact from homework for low ability students was possibly a reflection of the students' lack of success on homework.
-Our experimental data appears to support this explanation from a practical standpoint, but our sample size was too small to provide substantive supporting evidence.
-We found that 9 out of 20 students in the treatment scored 80% or better on homework, and this group outperformed low ability students in the control by 8.4%, 3.8%, 7.6%, and 5.8% on the 2nd, 3rd, 4th, and final exams respectively.
-Only one of these observations was statistically significant (performance on the final exam), but these considerations still provide room for qualitative discussion on classroom management.”
+Our experimental data supports this explanation.
+We found that 9 out of 20 students in the treatment scored 80% or better on homework, and this group significantly outperformed the other 11 students based on a non-parametric two-sample test with a p-value of 0.038.
+If this same approach is extended to the medium and high ability groups, the significance increases dramatically (p-value of 0.000013).
+This supports claims from other research noted in our literature review claiming homework completion correlates with improved test scores.

 - p.
 12: How many students responded to the attitude surveys for each of control/treatment groups?
 Every student responded to the survey.
 For clarity, the first sentence of section 3.6 now states “all of the students…” as opposed to “students”.